how much does docusign cost how much does docusign cost

 HelloSign

 On the other hand, HelloSign, Dropbox’s e-signature solution, tailors its services to a wider audience, ranging from freelancers to large corporations.
 HelloSign’s four-tier pricing structure starts with a Free plan, enables three document sends per month, and lacks many advanced features.
-The Pro plan, costs $20 per month, allows unlimited sends and access to all signature types.
+The Pro plan costs $20 per month and allows unlimited sends and access to all signature types.
 The Business plan, priced at $50 per month, integrates Salesforce and API access to its advanced features.
 For larger corporations, an Enterprise plan with custom pricing is also available.
 Like DocuSign and Adobe Sign, HelloSign guarantees the legality and security of their e-signatures worldwide.

 Others